-Do you see a great sale on summer shoes or a bargain swimsuit at the op-shop and think what size does my child wear again?
+Do you see a great sale on summer shoes or a bargain swimsuit at the op-shop and think, what size does my child wear again?
 Or does my child actually need another pair of pants?

 And I’ve found an easy way to keep track of who needs what and what their current size is using Evernote.

 Evernote is a great little app.
 I’ve been using it for over a decade to stay organised and keep up with everything I need to do as a mum, household manager, and homeowner.
 You can check out how I use it to keep track of recipes.

-You can use Evernote to save money on buying clothes by keeping track of:
+You can use Evernote to save money on buying clothes by keeping track of the following:

 - The clothes each family member already has (this helps you to mix and match)

 - What each member of the family will need in the next 12 months

 - Current clothing and shoe sizes for each member of the family

 Using the Evernote phone app, you can keep all of this information handy when shopping.

 Whenever I don’t maintain my household information in Evernote (because, you know, life gets busy and updating household information goes waaay down the priorities list), I find I waste time and money.
 It’s easier to look up Evernote than have to go home, check cupboards, look at sizes etc.